jmersonuo/jmersonuo.github.io/Activities/Population-Tutorial/02-Population-Points.md

     map.addControl(new mapboxgl.NavigationControl());
     ```

     `map.addControl...` adds the map control to the element with variable name "map" using the "dot operator".
-If you were to add it to a different map, you'd have to adjust the name before the period or "dot". e.g. `map2.addControl...`
+If you were to add it to a different map, you'd have to adjust the variable name before the period or "dot". e.g. `map2.addControl...`

     Preview it in the browser when you have finished.
 See the nav controls on the top right?